moss0/SuperMassiveGamesClientBrief/README.md

 - Analyse the game's approach, cross-referencing it with other sources such as articles or talks to support your analysis.
 - Explain how these insights apply to your project and influence your decision-making process.

+Little Nightmares 2
+After purchasing and playing Little Nightmares 2 in order to get a feel for the controls and mechanics

 ### Academic Sources
 - Research academic papers, books, or articles that provide theoretical guidance for your project.
 Include a brief summary of each source.
 - Describe how the academic research applies to your project and shapes your design and development decisions.